Mariellapanag/MEMD_Analysis_iEEG/README.md

 the python script file running within the _**results**_ folder.

 ### Run for one patient or all at once
-In the python files used by the user, there is the choice of generating the results for 1 or more patients or for all patients using parallel programming.
+In most of the python files used by the user, there is the choice of generating the results for 1 or more patients or for all patients using parallel programming.
 The exact lines of code appear in each python file the user can run are the following: